EmilZapata/generate-files-universal/readme.md

 # Files universal generator

 This litle library allows you generate a architecture templates for your projects.
+Actually the** hexagonal architecture** is the unique available and it is based on [TypeOrm](https://typeorm.io/ "TypeOrm")

 The steps for implement are very easy.